Lynnhan95/superHero/README.md

 ![flow.jpg](https://i.loli.net/2019/12/12/E9dfI6Yz1csPRMj.jpg)

 ### Work flow
 I started from the search function, and draw some UI elements based on API call results with React.
-Then, analyzed the JSON response to see how data looks like, draw skethchs and design.
+Then, analyzed the JSON response to see how data looks like, draw sketches and design.
 After that, I started thinking of what visualizations to use and wrote code with D3.
 Entire time spent on the project: 20-30 hours.

 ## IllumioSuperHero